-House in Morrillos / Cristián Izquierdo
+House in Morrillos / Cristián Izquierdo Lehmann

 -

-Architect in ChargeCristián Izquierdo
+- Architect In Charge:Cristián Izquierdo

-Structural EngineerOsvaldo Peñaloza
+- Structural Engineer:Osvaldo Peñaloza

-BuilderDanilo Saldibar
+- Builder:Danilo Saldibar

-Other ParticipantsAlexandre Akbaraly, Miguel Villegas
+- Other Participants:Alexandre Akbaraly, Miguel Villegas

-From the architect.
+Text description provided by the architects.
 This project is by a long, open beach, on a desert dune rising in front of a wetland.
-It is a seasonal house to accommodate up to three couples, and can be leased or bartered the rest of the year.
+It is a seasonal house to accommodate up to three couples and can be leased or bartered for the rest of the year.
 Its intermittent occupation and isolated location led us to think of it as a superposition of two models: the motel and the cabin.
-The motel suggests self-sufficient rooms served from the outside by a second access, while the cabin presumes a centralized space that brings the community together.
+The motel suggests self-sufficient rooms served from the outside by second access, while the cabin presumes a centralized space that brings the community together.
 A set of 4 rooms come together in a shared central kitchen, forming a larger compact structure enclosed by mobile panels, which open different possibilities of use according to their position.

 Outside these rows of pillars, 72 wooden doors enclose the house.
-When opened outward, each room-courtyard is a private space connected to the outside by a row of portals framing the horizon.
+When opened outward, each room courtyard is a private space connected to the outside by a row of portals framing the horizon.
 When closed, instead, they become an intimate space, protected from the wind and the views, but opened to its neighbors through a perimeter porch.
 Opening the views foster independence.
 Closing some doors can open common uses.